How to share the HOPE framework with others

 The Four Building Blocks of HOPE

-The Four Building Blocks of HOPE is an accessible way of talking about key types of PCEs into four categories.
+The Four Building Blocks of HOPE is an accessible way of talking about key types of PCEs into four broad, important categories.
 They help us understand which PCEs are flourishing in a family or community and where there are barriers.

-• Safe and supportive relationships
+- Safe and supportive relationships

-• Safe, stable, equitable environments
+- Safe, stable, equitable environments

-• Opportunities for engagement
+- Opportunities for engagement

-• Opportunities for emotional growth
+- Opportunities for emotional growth

 Behavioral Risk Factor Surveillance Survey Studies (BRFSS) are surveys conducted by each U.S. state with support of the Centers for Disease Control and Prevention (CDC).
 Researchers call homes and ask adults questions about their demography, their current health and well-being, and their childhood.
 HOPE published studies in 2015 and most recently in 2024 using BRFSS data that included questions on PCEs.
 The 2024 publication was the biggest study on PCEs done among U.S. adults, showing majority of adult’s experienced PCEs.
-However, it was also found that access to PCEs was not equitable across several minority demographics, highlighting the importance of advocacy around equitable access to PCEs and the Four Building Blocks of HOPE.
+However, it was also found that access to PCEs was not equitable across several minority demographics, highlighting the importance of advocacy around equitable access to PCEs and the Building Blocks.

 HOPE National Resource Center